Some books authored by Richard Blackwell.

 Graduate Seminars With Richard J. Blackwell

 In his course, “Concepts of Time,” I first pondered that enigmatic continuum that we all experience but cannot define.
-I particularly remember my fascination with J. M. E. McTaggert’s famous article, “The Unreality of Time,” and I left the class realizing that time, like so many things, is mysterious.
+I particularly remember my fascination with J. M. E. McTaggart’s famous article, “The Unreality of Time,” and I left the class realizing that time, like so many things, is mysterious.

 In his subsequent seminars on “Evolutionary Ethics” and “Evolutionary Epistemology,” I came to understand that knowledge and morality evolve, and in “The Seventeenth Century Scientific Revolution,” I encountered a dramatic historical example of intellectual evolution.
 Putting this all together, I now knew that evolution was the key to understanding the minds and behaviors of human beings.

 A synthesis of some of these ideas occurred when I took an independent seminar with Professor Blackwell on “Aristotle’s Metaphysics.”
 Like Avicenna, who reportedly read the work 40 times without understanding it, I too was baffled by Aristotle’s book.
 And I wondered if Aristotle’s view of teleology—that reality strives unconsciously toward certain ends—could be reconciled with modern evolutionary theory, which is decidedly non-teleological.

 In response to my queries, Professor Blackwell introduced me to the thought of Jean Piaget.
 [For more see my book, Piaget’s Conception of Evolution, or my summary of Piaget’s biological theorizing in Chapter 4 of The Cambridge Companion to Piaget.]
-What I found in Piaget’s thought was the concept of equilibrium, which was the biological analog of the quasi-teleological approach that I had been seeking.
+What I found in Piaget’s thought was the concept of equilibrium, the biological analog of the quasi-teleological approach that I had been seeking.
 As a result, I saw how evolution could be characterized as a free, non-deterministic orthogenesis without resorting to Aristotle’s idea of final causation.

-In essence, what I came to believe as a result of my work with Professor Blackwell was that reality is unfolding in a progressive direction and that human life has meaning amidst this process of change.
+In essence, what I came to believe as a result of my work with Professor Blackwell was that reality is unfolding in a progressive direction and that human life could have meaning amidst this process of change.